pathwaycom/llm-app/templates/slides_ai_search/README.md

 ![Architecture](ai-slides-diagram.svg)

 This demo consists of three parts:
-* `app.py`: Pathway app that handles parsing, indexing and backend.
+* `app.py`: Pathway Live Data Framework app that handles parsing, indexing and backend.
 * `nginx`: File server that hosts images to be consumed by the UI.
 * `UI`: A Streamlit UI for interacting with the app.